 The management system for any business is the structures implemented to achieve the business objectives.
 In the context of this document, the key strategic objectives are to ensure the business activities are conducted in a safe and secure manner, protecting our customers, our people and contractors, as well as property and assets, from harm.

-However, meeting any safe and secure objectives has to be achieved in harmony with all other Menzies Aviation (MA) strategic objectives and therefore should not be viewed in isolation or managed separately.
-Whilst there are explicit regulations that require a business to implement a management system across its organisation, the value to MA of having an effective and efficient operating management system is directly linked to the ability to achieve its strategic objectives including Safety, Operations and Commercial objectives.
+However, meeting any safe and secure objectives has to be achieved in harmony with all other Menzies Aviation Limited strategic objectives and therefore should not be viewed in isolation or managed separately.
+Whilst there are explicit regulations that require a business to implement a management system across its organisation, the value of having an effective and efficient operating management system is directly linked to the ability to achieve its strategic objectives including safety, operations and commercial objectives.

 A management system provides the framework (including responsibilities, competencies and procedures) to help efficiently deliver the desired outputs required for achievement of company objectives.
 For safety and security, there are risks that are well understood, those that are partially understood and those that are unique and cannot yet be understood or defined.

 The management system key policies, systems, programs, processes, procedures and/or plans are determined and implemented throughout the organization;

 This Safety Management System (SMS) Manual contains key information for line managers on SMS and how that policy should be implemented at an operational level.
 As such, it is an important document that must be maintained according to the following procedures: